dfinity/bitcoin-canister/development-guide.md

     - Check the `Set as a pre-release` box to indicate that this release has not been deployed to production yet
     - Add release notes.
 Github can generate the release notes by clicking on `Generated Release Notes`, modify as needed
 3. Prepare canister WASM files and compute their checksums
-    - **Note**: there is no guarantee on Mac M1 for reproducible build, preferably use Ubuntu
+    - **Note**: there is no reproducibility guarantee on Mac M1s, preferably use Ubuntu or Intel Macs
     ```shell
     # Checkout the repo with a given commit.
     $ git clone https://github.com/dfinity/bitcoin-canister &&\